Roborock E25 full review

 If there are any steps between rooms more than about 20mm tall, the E25 won’t be able to get over them, and you’ll have to lift it over if you want it to clean the other side.

-Opt for a model from the ‘S’ range and you can use the map to set no-go zones, and it’s a real shame the E25 doesn’t support this.
+The S6 also lets you set no-go zones with virtual barrier tape.
 We have an Ikea chair with a thin wooden base, not quite tall enough to make the Roborock stop and turn around, but too high for it to successfully drive over.
 This meant it would always get stuck on this piece of wood and have to be rescued.
 It also meant we couldn’t leave it to clean unsupervised.

 The app also allows for remote control, both for starting an automatic clean and - oddly - manual controls for directing it around the place.
 It’s hard to know why those are there, as the whole point of a robotic vacuum cleaner is that it’s, well, automatic.